neondatabase/neon/docs/rfcs/025-generation-numbers.md

    <attachment generation>-<node id>-<node generation>
 ```

+The ordering of elements in the suffix is not important for correctness.
+As a speculative
+optimization, the attachment generation is first in case we want to use this when searching
+using a prefixed ListObjects2 for the most recent index from the current or previous attachment generation.

 To avoid unreasonably long keys, we may make some reasonable assumptions about max lengths
 of these integers: